Logo Voyage

 Safety equipment

-• Warm dressing, to delay hypothermia if buried
+• Warm clothing, to delay hypothermia if buried

 • Avalanche transceiver (beacon): sends signals at regular intervals, enabling locating you under the snow; use purpose-made modern ones and get at least some training in how to use them